splashkit/splashkit.io-starlight/src/content/docs/troubleshoot/Windows/win-issue-7.md

 ---
 title: system “Path” variable
-description: A reference page in my new Starlight docs site.
+description: Issue with the system “Path” variable on Windows, and how to fix it.
 sidebar:
   label: 7.
 Update Path Variable
-  attrs:
+#  attrs:
-    class: windows
+#    class: windows
 ---

 ## Update your system “Path” variable